trichl/TickTagOpenSource/README.md

 # Configuration

 # Configuration Parameters
-* Read memory: displaying all stored GPS fixes as list (timestamp in UTC, latitude, longitude)
+* Read memory: printing all stored GPS fixes as CSV-compatible list (timestamp in UTC, latitude, longitude)
 * Reset memory: all stored GPS fixes are deleted
 * Shutdown voltage (3000 - 4250, in mV): Open-circuit voltage (no load) when the TickTag shall stop recording GPS data
-* Frequency (1 - 16382, in s): GPS fix attempt frequency, between 1 and 5 s the TickTag keeps the GPS module constantly powered in fitness low power mode
+* Frequency (1 - 16382, in s): GPS fix attempt frequency, between 1 and 5 s the TickTag keeps the GPS module constantly powered and puts the device in fitness low power mode
 * Accuracy (1 - 255, HDOP x 10): HDOP value that tries to be achieved within 9 seconds after getting the first positional estimate
 * Activation delay (10 - 16382, in s): Delay after activation before the tag starts recording data
 * On time (0000 - 2359, in min within day): Daily recording time window